Spring 2025 Call for UF Quest 1 Courses

 How to Submit an Application to Teach a New UF Quest 1 Course

-To receive the Temporary UF Quest 1 designation for Spring 2025, submit your application by March 1, 2025 into the Approval website (see Approval Website Guide).
+To receive the Temporary UF Quest 1 designation for Fall 2024, submit your application by November 3, 2023 into the Approval website (see Approval Website Guide).
 You will need to add the following two documents to your application.

 1. Detailed Syllabus (see the Quest Syllabus Builder and Template)